QL-Win/QuickLook/README.md

  - Video files (`.mp4`, `.mkv`, `.m2ts` etc.)
  - Other files and folders will be shown in a information box

+## Usages
+In-place preview / Integrate with 3rd-party file manager
+ - You may set up a custom hot key that fires event `QuickLook.exe C:\path\to\your\file.txt`.
+Press your hotkey for the 2nd time will close the existing preview window.

 Hotkeys in preview window:

  - <kbd>Space</kbd> Show/Hide the preview window